-Prior to RMI, Caroline worked at the World Bank in the Climate and Carbon Finance Unit, where she implemented a $50 million pilot testing the use of auctions to allocate climate finance.
-Prior to the World Bank, she worked as a strategy consultant at California Environmental Associates, where she advised over twenty environmental nonprofits and foundations on program design and evaluation.
-She began her career as a carbon markets analyst at Ecosystem Marketplace.
+Prior to RMI, Caroline worked at the World Bank in the Climate and Carbon Finance Unit, where she implemented a $50 million project piloting the use of auctions to allocate climate finance.
+Caroline also worked as a strategy consultant at California Environmental Associates, where she advised more than 20 environmental nonprofits and foundations on program design and evaluation.
+She began her career as a carbon and environmental markets analyst at Ecosystem Marketplace.

 M.A., Fletcher School at Tufts University, concentrations in development economics and international environmental resource policy